-29. In the case of adults who live in Wales, the default position will be for consent to be deemed to have been given for a transplantation activity done in Wales unless:

-CASE 1: the person is still alive, in which case their express consent is required - this covers living donation (e.g. of a kidney);

-CASE 2: the person has died and had expressed a wish - either to be a donor or not to be a donor; or

-CASE 3: the person has appointed a representative to deal with the issue of consent to donation.

-- 30. It is important to highlight that in Case 3, if the appointed person is unable to give consent, for example if they cannot be contacted, then the patient's consent will not be deemed, nor would another person's consent be sought in such instances, donation would not proceed. - 31.
+- 29. In the case of adults who live in Wales, the default position will be for consent to be deemed to have been given for a transplantation activity done in Wales unless: - CASE 1: the person is still alive, in which case their express consent is required this covers living donation (e.g. of a kidney); - CASE 2: the person has died and had expressed a wish either to be a donor or not to be a donor; or - CASE 3: the person has appointed a representative(s) to deal with the issue of consent to donation. - 30.
+It is important to highlight that in Case 3, if the appointed person(s) is unable to give consent, for example if they cannot be contacted, then the patient's consent will not be deemed.
+In such instances, Case 4 will apply and the decision to consent would pass to the qualifying relations in a ranked list. - 31.
 The new law therefore makes deemed consent the default position for adults who live and die in Wales, unless any of the above cases apply.
 Consent will not be being deemed in isolation, but within the context of a very wide ranging communications campaign which is described in further detail below.
-In effect, adults living in Wales for at least six months will be presented with a choice of three actions: to take no action (the default position, in which case consent will be deemed to have been given); to express a wish to be a donor (opt in) or to express a wish not to be a donor (opt out).
-People who wish to record a wish one way or the other will be able to do so, via arrangements which will be made for a register.
-There is, however an exception to this which involves qualifying relatives providing information that would lead a reasonable person to conclude the deceased would not have consented.
-This is covered in section
+In effect, adults living in Wales for at least 12 months will be presented with a choice of three actions:

+to take no action (the default position, in which case consent will be deemed to have been given); to express a wish to be a donor (opt in) or to express a wish not to be a donor (opt out).
+People who wish to record a wish one way or the other will be able to do so via arrangements which will be made for a register.
+There are, however two further qualifications to this.
+The first involves relatives or friends of long standing being able to object on the basis that they knew the deceased would not have consented.
+This is covered in section 4(4) of the Bill.
+Further discussion of the role of the next of kin for adults is set out at paragraphs 41 to 44 below.
+The second is that the transplantation activity involves material of a type specified by Welsh Ministers in regulations.

-- 4(4) of the Bill.
-Further discussion of the role of the next of kin for adults is set out at paragraphs 41 to 44 below. - 32.
-Clearly it is essential in a system where consent is deemed to have been given, for people to have had ample opportunity to express their objection, if that is their wish.
-This underlines the need for public education for consent to be valid.
+32. Clearly it is essential in a system where consent is deemed to have been given, for people to have had ample opportunity to express their objection, if that is their wish.
+This underlines the need for public education.
 There is also a need to promote organ donation more generally.
 Section 2 of the Bill places Welsh Ministers not only under a general duty to promote transplantation in order to improve the health of the people of Wales, but also under a more specific duty to ensure people are aware of the arrangements for deemed consent.
 In practice, this will include information about how to register a wish.
 This duty underpins an extensive publicity and engagement campaign forming part of the implementation of the new legislation and beyond.
 Placing the requirement on the face of the legislation will ensure that there is ongoing publicity about the arrangements for the benefit of people moving to and leaving Wales, and for people who reach the age of 18.